Qlippoth An Alternative View

 If we travel the tree in the conventional way, climbing vertically, the tree is always in its traditional arrangement with Kether at the top.
 However, if instead of following the circumference of the wheel of the four worlds, we travel across its diameter, we arrive on the far side of the wheel to find the tree appears to be upside down with Kether at the bottom.

 The condition is like that of being outside of the Earth in space where there is no up or down.
-When we travel across the diameter of the circle, we are making a dimension shift demanding we make a perspective shift to adjust to our new environment, if we do not, when we arrive at our destination, the surroundings will be disordered and chaotic, a condition traditionally referred to as Hell.
+When we travel across the diameter of the circle, we are making a dimension shift demanding we make a perspective change to adjust to our new environment, if we do not, when we arrive at our destination, the surroundings will be disordered and chaotic, a condition traditionally referred to as Hell.
 Regarding perception, here is a quote in the words of William Blake from his work The Marriage of Heaven and Hell, “If the doors of perception were cleansed everything would appear to man as it is, infinite”.
 All this helps us understand that one man’s god is another mans demon.

-Nightside of Eden Kenneth Grant, presently out of print
+Nightside of Eden Kenneth Grant

 Typhonian Teratomas Mishlen Linden